cjus/hydra-aws-docker-article/README2.md

 This can work fine in dockerized deployments which use ECS optimized EC2 images.
 You simply have to ensure that the config files are present on the machine before running the dockerized containers.

-However, this isn't convenient for use with Docker Swarm since you don't know what machine your container will run on.
+However, this isn't convenient for use with Docker Swarm since you don't necessarily know what machine your container will run on.

 Starting with [hydra](https://github.com/flywheelsports/hydra) 0.15.10 and [hydra-express](https://github.com/flywheelsports/hydra-express)  0.15.11 your hydra service can request its config directly from your Redis instance.
 Naturally, that implies that you've loaded the config into Redis in the first place.